microsoft/botframework-solutions/docs/_docs/clients-and-channels/clients/virtual-assistant-client.md

-  "custom_commands_app_id": "", // Optional, if you are connecting to a Custom Commands application "custom_voice_deployment_ids": "", // Optional, to point to custom voices "custom_speech_recognition_endpoint_id": "", // Optional, to point to a customized speech recognition endpoint "user_id": "android",
+  "custom_commands_app_id": "", // Optional, if you are connecting to a Custom Commands application "custom_voice_deployment_ids": "", // Optional, to point to custom voices "custom_speech_recognition_endpoint_id": "", // Optional, to point to a customized speech recognition endpoint "barge_in_supported": false, // Whether or not to listen to keyword while TTS is playing.
+If true, TTS playback stops once Keyword is verified.
+  "user_id": "android",
   "user_name": "Android",
   "locale": "en-us",
   "keyword": "computer",
-  "linkedAccountEndpoint": "" // Optional if you enabled the Linked Accounts solution in the prerequisites }
+  "enableKWS": false, // Keyword spotting "linkedAccountEndpoint": "" // Optional if you enabled the Linked Accounts solution in the prerequisites }
 ```